2016 Uttarakhand forest fires

+The 2016 Uttarakhand forest fires were a series of widespread wildfires that took place in Uttarakhand, India, between April and May 2016.
+Officials detected nearly 1,600 fires, which were exacerbated by a severe heatwave and drought conditions across the region.
+The fires, among the worst recorded in Uttarakhand's history, burned approximately 4,538 ha of forest land, resulted in nine fatalities, and significantly impacted local tourism and wildlife in the Jim Corbett National Park and Rajaji Tiger reserve.
+The fires were eventually brought under control by early May through the combined efforts of the National Disaster Response Force and Indian Air Force, aided by rainfall.

-Officials detected nearly 1,600 total fires which were brought under control by 2 May, and as rain fell the following day, it reduced the impact of the wildfires.
-An initial report on 4 May noted that 3500 ha had been destroyed by the fire.
+Officials detected nearly 1,600 total fires, which were brought under control by 2nd May, and as rain fell the following day, it reduced the impact of the wildfires.
+An initial report on 4th May noted that 3500 ha had been destroyed by the fire.

 History and causes

 Forest fires caused by humans in the Himalayan state of Uttarakhand have been a regular event.
 Since the formation of the state in 2000, more than 44,518 ha of forest land has been lost to fire.

 Some fires during 1921, 1930, and 1942 have been associated with popular movements against the then British government's forestry policies and as a call for independence.
 Most of these fires occur in the chir pine (Pinus roxburghii) zone which is prone to fire.

 But the pine itself is resistant to the fire.
-Instead of harming them, these fires help in their regeneration by reducing coverage of broad-leaf trees, which leads to an increase in the land covered by chir pine and oak.
+Instead of harming them, these fires help in their growth by reducing coverage of broad-leaf trees, which leads to an increase in the land covered by chir pine and oak.
 The broad-leaved forest is dominated by oak species, including Banj oak (Quercus leucotrichophora).
-Resin is harvested from these pines, and fires are often intentionally set to remove the carpet of pine needles that come in the way of harvesting activity.
-In June 1981, a blanket ban was introduced against the felling of standing trees 1000 meters above sea level, a ban that prohibits the removal of pine trees in the areas where they are invading.
+Resin is harvested from these pines, and fires are often intentionally set to remove the carpet of pine needles that obstruct harvesting activity.
+In June 1981, a blanket ban was introduced against the felling of standing trees 1000 meters above sea level; a ban that prohibits the removal of pine trees in the areas where they are invading.
 Apart from accidental fires, several causes and motivations for setting fires have been noted which include encroachment on forest lands and concealing illegal timber extraction.
-Major illicit timber trade relies on pine forests since it is often used for construction.
+Major illicit timber trade relies on pine forests since they are often used for construction.

-A major cause for the fires was attributed to the record high temperatures and severe lack of rainfall due to a dry winter.
-The Uttarakhand forest fires had also come as India suffered one of its worst droughts in years with the government noting over 330 million were affected by water shortages.
+A major cause of the fires was attributed to the record high temperatures and severe lack of rainfall due to a dry winter.
+The Uttarakhand forest fires also came as India suffered one of its worst droughts in years with the government noting that over 330 million people were affected by water shortages.